CMSCompOps/SiteAdminToolkit/README.rst

 |build|

 This package contains useful tools for Site Admins to maintain their site.
-These are generally Python or Perl scripts designed to be run from within the directory they are stored after some configuration for a given site.
+These are generally scripts designed to be run from within the directory they are stored after some configuration for a given site.

 .. contents:: :local:

 .. note::

-  This documentation is new, so it does not describe all of the tools in this repository.
+  This documentation is new, so it does not describe all of the tools in ``SiteAdminToolkit`` repository.
-  Anything that is frequently used should be added to the repository README.
+  Anything that is frequently used should be added to the repository README to be useful to future admins.

 Installation
 ------------